jkool702/forkrun/DOCS/DOCS_ALL.md

 1. **Ingest (Born-Local NUMA):** Data is `splice()`'d from stdin into a shared memfd.
 This is **PFS-friendly** (avoids Lustre/NFS metadata storms).
 On multi-socket systems, `set_mempolicy(MPOL_BIND)` places each chunk's pages on a target NUMA node *before any worker touches them*.
 This placement is driven by real-time backpressure from the per-node indexers, making NUMA distribution completely self-load-balancing.
 2. **Index:** Per-node indexers (pinned to their socket) find record boundaries using AVX2/NEON SIMD scanning at memory bandwidth.
 They dynamically batch based on runtime conditions, then publish offset markers into a per-node lock-free ring buffer.
 3. **Claim (Contention-Free):** Workers claim batches via a single `atomic_fetch_add` — no CAS retry loops, no locks, no contention.
-Overshoots are handled by depositing remainders into an escrow pipe for idle workers to steal.
+If a worker process crashes, its transaction is safely rolled back and deposited into an escrow pipe for idle workers to steal.
 4. **Reclaim:** A background fallow thread punches holes behind completed work via `fallocate(PUNCH_HOLE)`, bounding memory usage without breaking the offset coordinate system.

 **Adaptive tuning** is fully automatic.
 A Pre-Flight AVX2/NEON SIMD popcount computes the globally optimal batch size during fork latency, instantly entering PID steady-state.
 If a worker spawns before the scan completes, a geometric fallback converges in O(log L) steps.
 Either way the worker fast-path is a single `atomic_fetch_add` with no user `-n` or `-j` configuration required.